davesque/thought.place/posts/objects/2017/7/3/pagerank.md

   } \M{1 \\ 0 \\ 0}
 \end{align*}

-Right away, we hit a null state.
-Any further state transitions will also result in the null state.
+Right away, we hit a null state (i.e. a state vector whose elements are all zero).
+Any further state transitions will also lead to this null state.
 So how do we fix this?
-One approach, which will be our approach, is to simply set every value in the "page 1 column" to $1/n$ where $n$ is the total number of pages in our graph.
+One approach, which we'll use, is to simply set every value in the "page 1 column" to $1/n$ where $n$ is the total number of pages in our graph.

 \begin{align*}
   \M{%